Selling A South Carolina Inherited Property

 The probate laws are in place to ensure that the wishes of the will are carried out as intended.
 This is the main reason why selling a house before probate is not allowed in many states.

-Luckily, in South Carolina there are some controlled exceptions to this.
-There is an alternative to go through the standard probate procedure.
+There is another option besides the usual probate process.
 This is using a process called “Muniment of Title”.
 This is applicable when a will was left but there were no debts secured by real property.
-This alternative process is done by validating the will in a local county court.
-Once this court has approved the validation, property titles can be transferred to the beneficiaries.

 Can You Sell An Inherited House Going Through Probate.